synthesis0x42/awesome-digital-mental-health/README.md

 emotion stuff in general ig??

 [MoodGYM](https://www.moodgym.com.au/)
 I don’t like it, but try it if you want.
+Australia specific iirc.

 [**Learn For Free \- Improve Your Social Skills**](https://www.improveyoursocialskills.com/learn-social-skills)
 not mental health directly, but helpful for autism.